lukso-network/lsp-smart-contracts/docs/contracts/LSP6KeyManager/LSP6KeyManager.md

 _Relay call not valid yet._

-Reverts when the start timestamp provided to [`executeRelayCall`](#executerelaycall) function is bigger than the current timestamp.
+Reverts when the relay call is cannot yet bet executed.
+This mean that the starting timestamp provided to [`executeRelayCall`](#executerelaycall) function is bigger than the current timestamp.

 <br/>